Professional License and DUI in Los Angeles

 License to practice law is given to Attorneys by the State Bar.
 If an attorney commits a crime or is otherwise unethical, the State Bar can try to the license away.
 The ultimate decision however can only be made by a Superior Court Judge.
 An attorney can resist State Bar disciplinary recommendation, but usually, the State Bar recommendations are followed including the recent State Bar of California action where it disciplined or suspended 7 attorneys.
 The State Bar is an arm of the California Supreme Court that has jurisdiction to discipline attorneys.
 Members of the State Bar have the right to practice law in the state.

-At a disciplinary hearing, and upon hearing the evidence, Attorney Dongell suffered relatively serious punishment because he could have caused harm to his children in that Los Angeles DUI collision.
-This was used to increase the punishment; however, other factors were used to mitigate Mr. Doungell’s punishment.
-Attorney Dongelll presented letters from his doctors that eluded to emotional difficulties at the time of the accident.
+At a disciplinary hearing, and upon hearing the evidence, Attorney Dongell was given a relatively serious punishment because he could have caused harm to his children in that Los Angeles DUI collision.
+This fact was used to give him a more serious punishment; however, other factors were used to mitigate Mr. Dongell’s punishment.
+Attorney Dongell presented letters from his doctors that eluded to emotional difficulties at the time of the accident.
 These difficulties arose from his family problems.
 Attorney Dongell also had no prior criminal record or record of discipline and this isolated incident was found to be an unusual event with a low level of reoffending.
 Also, he cooperated with the State Prosecutor’s Office and submitted statements and a mitigation packet.
 Lastly, he presented letters from family members and colleagues, all of them speaking about his good character.

 In his disciplinary and court case he faced the following:

-• 1-year stayed suspension, i.e. he is allowed to practice as long as certain terms are followed;
+- 1-year stay on his suspension, i.e. he is allowed to practice as long as certain terms are followed;

 As another factor in mitigation, it should be noted that Attorney Dongell voluntarily completed a rehabilitation treatment program and agreed to be monitored for substance abuse.